Toy Essay: Why I Gave My Novel a Fictional Academic Afterword

 Anyhow, here’s the resulting essay.
 It could still use some refinement but I have to submit it today.
 And I’m satisfied with it.
 It speaks of a truth that resonates with me.
 Definitely full body yes.
 We call this “lapus sa bukog”—it pierces through the bones (my bones, at least).

-Private Demons, Public Masks: From Malinowski's Diary to Fictional Afterwords
+Private Demons, Public Muses: From Malinowski’s Diary to Fictional Afterwords

-Malinowski's Argonauts of the Western Pacific presents the ordered, scientific face of ethnography—the public performance of disciplinary authority.
+Malinowski’s Argonauts of the Western Pacific presents the ordered, scientific face of ethnography — the public performance of disciplinary authority.
 His private Diary, published decades after his death, reveals a starkly different reality.
-"On the whole my feelings toward the natives are decidedly tending to 'Exterminate the brutes'" (Malinowski, Diary) exposes colonial attitudes that his published work carefully concealed.
-Other entries—"This interview bored me, and did not go well" (Malinowski, Diary) and "The [natives] were getting on my nerves, and I could not concentrate" (Malinowski, Diary)—reveal the emotional turbulence beneath the scientific surface.
-Firth attempts damage control, framing the diary as "a private record, a confession to himself, a kind of purgation and guide to personal correction, almost certainly for his own eyes alone" (Firth, Introduction to Diary).
-Yet Firth also acknowledges the document's value, calling it "a revelation of a fascinating and complex personality who had a formative influence on social science" (Firth, Introduction to Diary).
-The mainstream reading treats the Diary as both scandal and breakthrough—it unsettles the "view-from-nowhere" pretense of early ethnography while paradoxically grounding Malinowski's authority through the very disclosure of his moods and biases.
-The confession humanizes the ethnographer but at the cost of exposing the colonial violence underlying the discipline's founding texts.
+“On the whole my feelings toward the natives are decidedly tending to ‘Exterminate the brutes’” (Malinowski, Diary) exposes colonial attitudes that his published work carefully concealed.
+Other entries — “This interview bored me, and did not go well” (Malinowski, Diary) and “The [natives] were getting on my nerves, and I could not concentrate” (Malinowski, Diary) — reveal the emotional turbulence beneath the scientific surface.
+Firth attempts damage control, framing the diary as “a private record, a confession to himself, a kind of purgation and guide to personal correction, almost certainly for his own eyes alone” (Firth, Introduction to Diary).
+Yet Firth also acknowledges the document’s value, calling it “a revelation of a fascinating and complex personality who had a formative influence on social science” (Firth, Introduction to Diary).
+The mainstream reading treats the Diary as both scandal and breakthrough: it unsettles the “view-from-nowhere” pretense of early ethnography while paradoxically grounding Malinowski’s authority through the very disclosure of his moods and biases.
+The confession humanizes the ethnographer but at the cost of exposing the colonial violence underlying the discipline’s founding texts.
+He fought his possessing spirits — and lost, posthumously, when the private pages went public.